Are you looking for information on what hands in pockets mean?

 Mark Bowden author of “Winning Body Language” says that showing our hands is one of the most crucial aspects of building trust with the people around.

 But Lucio Buffalmano says that, as for most things people related, big generalizations are almost always wrong.

 And yes, you can also make hands in pockets work.

 Can Hands in Pockets Be Sexy?

-But of course, sometimes you don’t want rapport.
+Sometimes you don’t want rapport.

 Sometimes you don’t want trust.

-Sometimes, you just want to look cool.
-Or sexy.
+Sometimes you just want to look cool.

 2 Types of Hands in Pockets